 The second progress meeting was held at DLR on 19-05-2014 in Cologne and the third progress meeting was at Fokker Aerostructures at meeting was at Fokker Aerostructures at Papendrecht on 12-11-2014.
-SAAB hosted the fourth progress meeting on 22-09-2015 in Lynkoping various (conflicting) requirements associated with behavior of the test specimen with respect to the was proposed in order to be able to observe the detailing of the test specimen needs to be done.
-A proposal for a load spectrum to which the benchmark test specimen will be subjected was A conceptual definition of a specimen geometry a hybrid (metal-CFRP) fatigue test.
-Further made.
+SAAB hosted the fourth progress meeting on 22-09-2015 in Lynkoping.